Mercerenies/a-turtles-troll/README.md

 * When a player opens an inventory other than their own, the current item they're holding is dropped
+* When a bucket item is dropped for any reason, its contents will spill on the ground
 * The **bedtime** event now shows a boss bar to indicate the current bedtime condition
 * If a player has four distinct potion effects, they begin to levitate